 Usually, escondidinho is made topped with mashed cassava and cheese; it follows the same general concept of a cottage pie, popularly known as shepherd’s pie.
-I prefer it opened, but in most of the recipes, it is usually covered with the yuca dough.
+I prefer it opened, but it is usually covered with yuca dough in most of the recipes.

 You can buy frozen yuca/cassava already peeled or use a fresh one.
 I use frozen yuca for ease of preparation.

 Boil the yuca in salted water until very tender (fork-soft).
-I use pressure cooker to save time, it’s ready in just 10 minutes in the pressure cooker and about 30 minutes in regular pot.
+I use a pressure cooker to save time.
+It’s ready in just 10 minutes in the pressure cooker and about 30 minutes in a regular pot.